arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/user-manual/content.md

 Here is a detailed breakdown of the example sketch shown before and the main functionalities of the UART communication on the Nicla Sense Env:

-- First the Nicla Sense Env needs to have its UART output enabled.
+- First, the Nicla Sense Env needs to have its UART output enabled.
 This can be done by connecting to the board over I²C to a host board and running `device.begin()` and `device.setUARTCSVOutputEnabled(true, true)`.
 - `Serial1.begin(38400, SERIAL_8N1)`: Initializes the `Serial1` port for UART communication with the specified baud rate and configuration.
 - `processCSVLine()`: A function that processes a CSV line, maps the fields to their corresponding names, and stores them in a map for easy access.
 - The `loop()` function reads data from the UART port, processes the CSV data, and prints the parsed values to the Serial Monitor.